-One in six New Zealanders live with chronic pain and no two people are affected in the same way.
+- About 1 in 6 New Zealanders live with chronic pain and no two people are affected in the same way.

-Effective management of chronic pain requires a comprehensive assessment of the pain and its impact on your life.
-This may include assessments by a psychologist, pain medicine specialist, physiotherapist, social worker, or occupational therapist.
+Effective management of chronic pain requires a comprehensive assessment of your pain and its impact on your life.
+This may include assessments by a psychologist, pain medicine specialist, physiotherapist, social worker or occupational therapist.

 There is no one specific test or scan that can diagnose persistent pain, so it can often take some time to determine what is going on.

 To help with the diagnosis, your doctor will want to know about such things as when your pain started, where you feel the pain, what your pain feels like, when it is worse and what, if anything, makes it feel a bit better.
 See describing your pain for more information.

 What are the symptoms of chronic pain?